This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Philly Cheesesteak

-These step-by-step photos and instructions help you visualize how to make this recipe.
+These step-by-step photos and instructions help you visualize how to make a Philly Cheesesteak.
 See the recipe below for ingredient amounts and full recipe instructions.

-2. Slice the steak into very thin strips, about 1/8 of an inch in thickness.
-Season with salt and black pepper and set the meat aside.
+2. Slice and Season: Cut the steak into very thin strips, about 1/8-inch thick.
+Season with salt and black pepper, then set aside.

 thinly sliced raw steak in a small bowl.

-1. Toast the hoagie roll.
-Preheat the oven to 350°F (177°C).
-Slice the roll open lengthwise, careful not to cut through the bread.
-One side of the bread should remain intact.
+1. Toast the Hoagie Roll: Preheat the oven to 350°F (177°C).
+Slice the roll open lengthwise, keeping one side intact.

-2. Place the roll on a baking sheet lined with parchment paper or foil and dot the insides of the roll with butter slices.
+2. Butter and Toast: Place the roll on a baking sheet lined with parchment or foil.
+Dot the inside with butter and bake for about 5 minutes, until toasted.
+Remove and cover to keep warm.

 butter on a hoagie roll sitting on a baking sheet.

-2. Cook the vegetables.
-Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Add the sliced onions, green bell peppers, and salt.
+1. Cook the Vegetables: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Add the onions, bell peppers, and a pinch of salt.
 Cook, stirring occasionally, until the onions are golden and caramelized, about 10 minutes.

-3. Add the sliced garlic and cook for an additional 1 minute, stirring frequently.
-Transfer the onions, peppers, and garlic to a plate and cover to keep warm.
+2. Add Garlic: Stir in the sliced garlic and cook for 1 more minute.
+Transfer the vegetables to a plate and cover to keep warm.

 sliced green bell peppers, onions, and garlic in a skillet.

-1. Cook the steak.
-Heat the oil in the same skillet over medium heat.
-Add the ribeye slices and spread the meat out in an even layer.
-Cook for 1 to 2 minutes, and then flip the meat over and cook for an additional 1 to 2 minutes until cooked through.
+1. Cook the Steak: Heat the oil in the same skillet over medium heat.
+Add the sliced steak in an even layer.
+Cook for 1–2 minutes per side until fully cooked.

 thin slices of ribeye cooking in a skillet.

-1. Add the vegetables back to the skillet and stir to combine.
+1. Combine: Return the vegetables to the skillet and stir to mix with the steak.

 steak, peppers, and onions cooking together in a large skillet.